Spomky-Labs/jose-bundle/README.md

 Have a look at [this page](Resources/doc/Use.md) to know hot to configure and use this bundle.

+# Bundle Integration

+This bundle provides a Configuration Helper.
+This helper provides an easy way to create all services through the configuration of another bundle.

+Please read [this page](Resources/doc/config/configuration_helper.md) to know how to easily configure the bundle from another bundle.

 # Contributing

 Requests for new features, bug fixed and all other ideas to make this library useful are welcome.
+The best contribution you could provide is by fixing the [opened issues where help is wanted](https://github.com/Spomky-Labs/JoseBundle/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22)

-[Please follow these best practices](Resources/doc/Contributing.md).
+Please make sure to [follow these best practices](Resources/doc/Contributing.md).

 # Licence